elderdo/pinterest/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.2

-* System dependencies
+* System dependencies - see Gemfile

 * Configuration